 Chances are you’ll be a hot mess by the time you’re finished so be sure to bring a swimsuit and towel for a refreshing dip in the sea and relaxing on the idyllic sandy beach below.

-9, Xel-Ha Park
+9. Play at Xel-Ha Park

-Xel-Ha (Shell-ha) is Mayan for “mix of waters” and is the name of the archeological pre-Columbian Maya site that was found near-by.
+Xel-Ha (Shell-ha) is Mayan for “mix of waters” and is the name of the archeological pre-Columbian Maya site that was found nearby.

 The marine paradise is surrounded by lush jungle containing nature paths for walking and cycling, adventure parks and children’s playgrounds plus plenty of hammocks and beach chairs to enjoy the wonderful array of food and drink.
-Oh and did we mention it’s all-inclusive?
+Oh, and did we mention it’s all-inclusive?

-Note: Book online in advance to receive a discount
+Top Tip: Tickets are almost always more expensive at the gate.
+Book online in advance to receive a discount

-10. Deep Sea Fishing
+10. Go Deep-Sea Fishing

 The waters around Cancun offer some of the best ocean fishing anywhere.
 There are plenty of companies offering fishing trips for everyone from beginners to experts in both deep sea and shallower water.